ubirch/ubirch-client-go/README.md

 ```console
 UBIRCH_REGISTERAUTH=<static auth token>
 ```

-If the token is not present in the configuration, the identity registration endpoint will not be exposed.

 Before registering a new identity, the first step is to register the identity's UUID with the UBIRCH backend and acquire an authentication token.